 Introduction: The Matrix Themed Graduation Cap

 Being an Electrical Engineer I wanted to incorporate electronics too.
-I brainstormed from LED matrix display to LCD display.
+I brainstormed from the LED matrix display to LCD.
 But all those seemed either too complicated or overkill.
-After couple of days of hair pulling this is what I ended up with.
+After a couple of days of hair-pulling, this is what I ended up with.

 Its very simple.
 I was accoladed by many and it was featured on Arduino's official website (YaY!).